wmader23/multistage-assist/README.md

     * **Stage 0 (Fast):** Uses Home Assistant's built-in NLU for instant execution of exact commands.
     * **Stage 1 (Smart):** Uses a local LLM (Ollama) for complex intent parsing, fuzzy entity resolution, and clarification of indirect commands (e.g., "It's too dark" → "Turn on lights").
     * **Stage 2 (Chat):** Falls back to Google Gemini for general knowledge and chit-chat if no smart home intent is found.
+* **Semantic Command Cache:** Stores successful commands as embeddings for instant replay of similar requests without LLM calls.
 * **Adaptive Learning (Memory):** The system learns from your interactions.
 If you use a new name for a room or device (e.g., "Bad" for "Badezimmer"), it asks for confirmation and remembers it forever.
 * **Interactive Disambiguation:** If a command is ambiguous (e.g., "Turn on the light" in a room with three lights), it asks clarifying questions.
 * **Context-Aware Execution:**
     * **Indirect Commands:** Understands "It's too dark/bright".
+    * **Temporary Controls:** Turn on devices for a duration (e.g., "für 10 Minuten").
-    * **Timers:** dedicated logic for setting timers on specific mobile devices.
+    * **Timers:** Dedicated logic for setting timers on specific mobile devices.
-    * **Vacuums:** specialized logic for cleaning specific rooms, floors, or the whole house.
+    * **Vacuums:** Specialized logic for cleaning specific rooms, floors, or the whole house.
-* **Natural Responses:** Generates varied, natural-sounding confirmation messages instead of robotic "Okay" responses.
+* **Natural Responses:** Generates varied, natural-sounding German confirmation messages.

 ## 🏗 Architecture